 - Rialto Market – Open from 7 am to 2 pm daily, this lively produce market has been on the same site for centuries.
 Check out the fishmongers selling soft-shell crabs and baby octopus from the Venetian lagoon and piles of regionally grown fruits and vegetables.
-10-minute walk (0.5 mile).
+(0.5 mile).

 Corte di Gabriela – The Hotel

 - Best Boutique Hotels in Venice

 - Best Budget Hotels in Venice

 - Best Time to Visit Venice